2023 Best Film, Video & Photographic Arts Bachelor's Degree Schools in Florida

 Read full report on Film, Video & Photographic Arts at University of Central Florida

-A rank of #4 on this year’s list means Full Sail University is a great place for film, video and photographic arts students working on their bachelor’s degree.
-Located in the large suburb of Winter Park, Full Sail University is a private for-profit school with a fairly large student population.
+Out of the 9 schools in Florida that were part of this year’s ranking, Full Sail University landed the # 4 spot on the list.
+Located in the suburb of Winter Park, Full Sail University is a private for-profit college with a very large student population.

 The average amount in student loans that film majors at Full Sail University take out while working on their Bachelor's Degree is $29,833.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $623.